janetsombo021-max/janetsombo021-max/README.md

 - 🔭 I’m currently working on programming
 - 🌱 I’m currently learning ify academy
-- 👯 I’m looking to collaborate on
+- 👯 I collaborate to improve my programmming skilss
-- 🤔 I’m looking for help with skills
+- 🤔 I’m looking for help with building programming skills
-- 💬 Ask me about
+- 💬 Ask me about which kind of projects i like to collaborate on